amitfin/oref_alert/README.md

 1. The integration monitors the published data every second.
 2. The purpose of the binary sensor is to be used by automation rules.
-3. For advanced users, it's also possible to use the attirbutes of the sensor in templates.
+3. For advanced users, it's also possible to use the attributes of the sensor in templates.

 ## Contributions are welcome!

 If you want to contribute to this please read the [Contribution guidelines](CONTRIBUTING.md)